-How To Tweak Your Skincare Routine For the Autumn/Winter Season Change
+How To Tweak Your Skincare Routine for the Seasons Change

 So, you’ve created life-long summer memories.
 The summer sun has massaged your skin, hopefully bringing out a natural tan.
-Just in case you are still caught up in sun fun, consider this your friendly reminder: Autumn/winter is coming.
-And, when the weather changes, your skincare routine also needs changing.
+Just in case you are still caught up in sun fun, consider this a friendly reminder: Autumn/winter is coming.
+And, when the weather changes, your skincare routine also needs to change.

 So, here they are.
 If you want to protect your skin this winter, keep reading...

 1. More Hydration, More Hydration